5G Private Networks and their role in digital transformation

 - Vehicle Platooning – where two or more vehicles are connected with ‘vehicle to-vehicle communication’, allowing them to communicate with each other and operate as a single unit.
 O2’s 5G network is powering the Connected and Autonomous Vehicle (CAV) testing centre at the Millbrook Proving Ground.

-- Collaborative Robots – where humans and robots interact within a shared space.
+- Collaborative Robots – Digital transformation in manufacturing is where humans and robots interact within a shared space.
 5G’s low latency and high reliability can introduce substantial improvements in robotic efficiency and production automation, whilst maintaining worker safety as the ultra-low latency enables machines to stop automatically if a person gets too close.

 - Remote Operations/Teleoperations – Where 5G can be used to control premises, facilities and operations remotely.
 In construction, we have enabled crane operators to step away from the controls of a crane, by enabling them to control several cranes safely from the ground.